catalyst-fp7/documents/interoperability/interoperability.md

 0. As part of the Catalyst platform's configuration, there will be an endpoint to a voting component.
 The catalyst platform will send a message to the voting component with initial configuration.
 1. The voting component will receieve a basic RESTful endpoint for one of the catalyst integrated platforms.
 From there it would obtain each collection's endpoint.
-2. It would use those other endpoints to obtain the concept graph and pseudonymized user graph from the catalyst platform.
+2. It would use those other endpoints to obtain the generic idea dataset and pseudonymized user graph from the catalyst platform.
 3. Optional: It may be directed to obtain the pseudonymized user graph of a social platform separately, through the endpoint of a Message-SIOC converter.
 That step is unlikely, as the social user graph will often be cached by the catalyst platforms.
 4. Optional: Configuration information sent to the voting component may have information about user groups or roles that are allowed to vote.
 (Those groups will otherwise be opaque SIOC entities from the voting platform's standpoint) (This configuration information would have to be defined at a later stage.)
 5. Voting will have to convey to the catalyst platform which of the types of  voting information it expects (boolean, lickert or ordering) and the catalyst platform will provide an appropriate representation.
 This information could also be part of the catalyst configuration.